skoczen/will/README.md

 1. Include both rooms, semicolon-separated in `WILL_ROOMS`
 2. Make sure to include either `message` or `room` on any calls to `.say()`, `set_topic()`, or `schedule_say()` you have a specific room in mind for, or don't want going to the default room.

+#### Auto documentation

+Will has two kinds of help: _regular_ help, and _programmer_ help.

+Regular help lists all listen/reply methods that have docstrings.
+If the docstring includes a colon, i.e. "my command: does cool stuff", it will be formatted nicely as "**my command**: does cool stuff"

+Programmer help lists the regexes for all listen/reply methods.
+It's significantly less friendly, but still useful for more buried/admin-type functions.

 # Installation